Probably only two, maybe three more chapters haven't decided yet, until the end. I'm both sad and happy about that.

 "And what help can you give when you push yourself to the point of death!"
-Pavlo took a steadying breath before continuing.
+Pavlo shouted before taking a steadying breath and continuing.
 "Hiccup I don't want to argue about this.
-Leave now, Hiccup."
+Leave now."
 Pavlo turned away and walked back towards his portal.

 "No," Pavlo stopped dead in his tracks.
 "I don't care if you do doubt my motives.
 These dragons need my help and I will not abandon them.
 I will not turn my back on the Creed."

 "Then I will die trying."
 Hiccup replied defiantly.
 Pavlo turned back to face Hiccup and the two stared at each other.

 "If this is your choice, then I will not force you to change your mind.
 But know that I won't support you, if the events of today were to repeat themselves, I will not lend you my aid.
 Are you sure this is what you wish?"